vans163/inotify/README.md

 If you are passing unicode paths make sure to use unicode:characters_to_binary/1 or unicode:characters_to_list/1.
 Example: "말말" in shell is [47568,47568].
 But we need [235,167,144,235,167,144] to pass to the NIF.

+Make sure to use absolute paths filename:absname/1.

 http://man7.org/linux/man-pages/man7/inotify.7.html